Registration Dossier

 -if direct and indirect exposure of soil is unlikely. ”

 Direct and indirect exposure of the test item to soil is highly unlikely.
-Due to the unstable nature of organic peroxides, it can be assumed that upon contact with soil and organic matter, the test item undergoes rapid degradation resulting in the formation of respective alcohols and acids.
-Furthermore, TBPND was considered to be inherently biodegradable, therefore simulation testing for biodegradation in sediment was considered not scientifically justified.
+Furthermore, the test item is readily biodegradable.
+Therefore, simulation testing for biodegradation in soil was considered not scientifically justified.

 The performance of a test for bioaccumulation in aquatic species, preferably fish, is scientifically unjustified.